openshift/assisted-test-infra/GUIDE.md

         [$USER@assisted_installer assisted-test-infra]# export OPENSHIFT_VERSION=4.6

-1. Once complete, run the "run" using make that creates the `bm-inventory` and deploys the UI
+1. Once complete, run the "run" using make that creates the `assisted-service` and deploys the UI

         [$USER@assisted_installer assisted-test-infra]# make run
         .